arangodb/arangodb/Documentation/Books/Manual/Transactions/Limitations.md

 ### Atomicity

-A transactions on *one DBServer* is either committed completely or not at all.
+A transaction on *one DBServer* is either committed completely or not at all.

 ArangoDB transactions do currently not require any form of global consensus.
 This makes them relatively fast, but also vulnerable to unexpected server outages.